|

 bringing the first macaroni machine to the United States in 1789, when he

 returned home after serving as ambassador to France.
+In the United States and Canada,

 the name macaroni is customarily given to a specific shape of

 pasta: small pasta tubes cut into short pieces.
+Elbow macaroni is curved,

 and is traditionally used to make macaroni and cheese.